 As a community mobiliser, you will need to be familiar with the basic principles of community mobilisation to be able to apply them when promoting food and nutrition security.
 The four basic principles are participation, accountability, good governance, and universal access to information.
-(See Annex II for practical tips on community mobilisation).
+(See Annex II in the guide for practical tips on community mobilisation).

-Participation:
+Participation